and welcome to our German Word of the Day. This time we will look at the meaning of the word:

 - Ich bin sooo verkatert.

-A third encounter with the word Kater is Muskelkater.
+Oh and of course we must also mention der Muskelkater.
 That is what you get when you do sports after having spent some months on the couch – your muscles are sore.
 So when you have aching muscles from sports in German you’d say that you have einen Muskelkater.

-Hope you enjoyed it and see you next time.
+I hope you enjoyed it and see you next time.